dustinhagstrom/solo_project_spike/Readme.md

 ## Requirements to reproduce my process
 - You must have an AWS account, visit this link to set that up https://docs.aws.amazon.com/lookout-for-equipment/latest/ug/getting-started-brain.html
 - Some familiarity with basic computer networking communications
-- Nice to have:
 - AWS EC2 instance, so that S3 doesn't have to be public-facing

 ## Steps
 1. Learn about S3 buckets and what problems they can help solve https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html